Snowflake-Labs/sfquickstarts/site/sfguides/src/build-unified-customer-360-using-amperity/build-unified-customer-360-using-amperity.md

 ### Prerequisites

-- Access to a Snowflake account with the ability to set up secure data sharing
+- Access to a Snowflake account with the ability to set up secure data sharing.
+If you do not have a Snowflake account, you can register for a [free trial account](https://signup.snowflake.com/).
 - Access to an Amperity account
 - Basic experience with Snowflake